 I am a passionate teacher with the skills to teach any student how to improve their writing, reading and critical thinking.
 My student evaluations have consistently established me as the highest-rated professor in my department, with 75% rating me "excellent" and another 20% rating me "very good."
 I work carefully with students to improve their ability to comprehend complex readings and arguments, to recognize a thesis and the textual passages that support it, and understand the best grammatical choices to express ideas clearly.

-University of Texas at Austin - PhD, Philosophy
+Graduate Degree: The University of Texas at Austin - PHD, Philosophy

 What is your teaching philosophy?

 I think great teaching flows from a sense of gratitude for the teachers and mentors who have taught us.
 The care, patience, and individual attention I offer each of my students is a way of giving back to those who offered these things to me, inspiring me to succeed.

 What might you do in a typical first session with a student?

 Discern the student’s academic needs, show them that success is possible, and develop a plan for how to attain it.

 If a student has difficulty learning a skill or concept, what would you do?